shrestabs/ucsc-incominggrad/README.md

 - Other jobs?
 > Tutor/reader on campus is easy.
 You will never have to work at a McD.

-- Opening a bank account: Walk upto Chase,Mission St, Wells Fargo,River St,, BoA
+- Opening a bank account>
+> Walk upto Chase,Mission St, or Wells Fargo,River St or BoA and it should be done in 15 minutes.
+Call to schedule an appointment for even faster turn around.

+- ATM?
-> ATM: Best place is at the college near BayTree bookstore.
+Best place is at the college near BayTree bookstore.
+You would need cash only if you are traveling by metro (bus) to the bay area.
+Cards almost always.

 SHOPPING
 ------